brightquasar/two-identical-projects-that-are-not/README.md

-Here are two projects, classroster works, HWver17 not so well.
+Here are the two projects, classroster works, the other, not so well.
+Yet they appear to be identical, I built them, and rebuilt them to be identical.